jcruzaxaeon/portfolio/readme.md

 ## Externalities

-### Style-Change Documentation
+### Notes for Team Treehouse Submission
+- Please note that the extraneous `/land`-directory at the `root` is necessary for proper operation on my personal site.

-The following changes were implemented for the Team Treehouse "Exceeds Expectations" requirements.
+The following changes were implemented for the Team Treehouse "Exceeds Expectations" requirements:

 1. Rounded-corners (`:root {--borderRadius: 5px;}`) added to: `.box img`, `.sidebar .thumbnail`, `.cell img`, `.btn-link`, `pre`, `pre&::-webkit-scrollbar`, `pre&::-webkit-scrollbar-thumb`
 1. Created a user-friendly `pre code`-block style to allow pleasant display of the `Error Stack` on error-pages.